 A major objective, says design engineer Reinhart Daher, is to elaborate and streamline the production of polyurethane cosmetic covers, so that a wider range of shapes will be immediately available for all age groups and levels of amputees.
-Once the engineering details are completed, he said, specifications for molds and techniques will be for molds and techniques will be handed over to a Winnipeg industry, which will manufacture the covers in quantities and return them to the Board's Prosthetics Products Division for distribution to prosthetics clinics.
+Once the engineering details are completed, he said, specifications for molds and techniques will be handed over to a Winnipeg industry, which will manufacture the covers in quantities and return them to the Board's Prosthetics Products Division for distribution to prosthetics clinics.

-Another project, already under way, is to modify the Winnipeg SACH (Solid Ankle - Cushion Heel) Foot.
+Another project, already under way. is to modify the Winnipeg SACH (Solid Ankle - Cushion Heel) Foot.
 The aim is to increase the quality and durability of the foot, first by replacing the present wooden keel with an aluminum one (to match the aluminum tubular components of the Winnipeg leg), and secondly, by strengthening the rest of the foot with an inner core of urethane and some other material.
 A number of experimental designs are currently being assessed by "walking" them under a constant 175 lb. load on a PORDUdesigned Cycle Testing Machine.

-Also in connection with the SACH foot project, research technicians have built a second machine to test and give a printed read-out of the quality of each foot produced . . . thus enabling our Prosthetics Products Division to supply prosthetists and clinicians with artificial feet that meet certain uniform standards.

-The motive for all this activity is to produce artificial legs that will duplicate as much as possible the function and appearance of a normal limb.
-The Winnipeg modular system - which has been used clinically at the Manitoba Rehabilitation Hospital since 1965 and introduced as permanent or temporary prostheses in other centres in North America and overseas - has been accepted as a significant development in the easy fitting and management of leg amputees.
+Also in connection with the SACH foot project, research technicians have built a second machine to test and give a printed read-out of the quality of each foot produced . . . thus enabling our Prosthetics Products Division to supply prosthetists and clinicians with artificial feet that meet certain since 1965 and introduced as permanent or temporary prostheses in other centres in North America and overseas - has been accepted as a significant development in the easy fitting and management of leg amputees.
 But in order to complete the system, SBM researchers feel that the range of some components must be expanded so that modular prosthetics become more versatile and applicable to all patients.

 One of the unit's accomplishments in 1971 was the redesigning of the Pneumatic Swing-phase Control Unit for above-knee amputees.
-This control unit at the knee - which dampens pendulum action of the prosthetic shank component and regulates the rate of walking at a given setting - is now $1\frac{1}{2}$ inches shorter than the previous 8 inch unit and 25 percent lighter.
-In terms of appearance, it permits the development of a smaller, more natural looking knee joint for above-knee amputees; and with respect to durability, the patient can expect five, 10 or even more years of use before the unit needs to be replaced.
+This control unit at the knee - which dampens pendulum action of the prosthetic shank component and regulates the rate of walking at a given setting - is now 11/2 inches shorter than the previous 8 inch unit and 25 percent lighter.
+In terms of appearance, it permits the development of a smaller, more natural looking knee joint for above-knee amputees; and with respect to durability, the patient can expect five, 10 or even more vears of use before the unit needs to